dMetrics/ir-bm25-benchmark/README.md

 ---
 1. What options are we missing on our **MS index** for us to get competitive results - similar to ES?
 2. What options are we missing on our **MS ranking options** for us to get competitive results - similar to ES?
-3. We've observed the best results for MS with the default `en` stop words although that list is much larger than the list for English stop words in ES.
-How can we explain this behavior?

 Versions:
 ---